 FAQ: What is IPUMS an acronym for?

 Technically, nothing!
 IPUMS originally stood for Integrated Public Use Microdata Series.
-In 2016, all of our data projects took on the IPUMS prefix as part of their project name (e.g., IPUMS NHGIS, IPUMS Terra, etc.).
-Since not all these projects are microdata and some have access conditions that limit their usage, it became inaccurate to describe IPUMS as a "public use” microdata series.
+In 2016, all of our data projects took on the IPUMS prefix as part of their project name (e.g., IPUMS NHGIS, IPUMS IHGIS, etc.).
+Since not all these projects are microdata and some have access conditions that limit their usage, it became inaccurate to describe IPUMS as a "public use microdata series".
 Since then, we've just gone by IPUMS, and no longer treat it as an acronym.